bigdatagenomics/adam/docs/source/50_cli.md

 ### adam2fastq

-While the [`transform`](#transform) command can export to FASTQ, the `adam2fastq` provides a simpler CLI with more output options. `adam2fastq` takes two required arguments and an optional third argument:
+While the [`transformAlignments`](#transformAlignments) command can export to FASTQ, the `adam2fastq` provides a simpler CLI with more output options.
+`adam2fastq` takes two required arguments and an optional third argument:

 1. `INPUT`: The input read file, in any ADAM-supported read format.
 2. `OUTPUT`: The path to save an unpaired or interleaved FASTQ file to, or the